Helping people and ecosystems adapt to environmental change

 Protected areas such as national parks are key to helping communities and nature adapt to a changing climate.
 They build resilience to climate change globally, buffer the impacts of extreme climate events, underpin important ecosystem services such as food and water provision and protect biodiversity.

-Working in two pilot sites (the Amazon piedmont and the coffee growing region) the project aims to ensure that adaptation and the future expansion of the protected area network draws on the best available knowledge to maintain ecosystem services in the face of climate change.
+Working in two pilot sites – the Amazon piedmont and the Otun watershed in the coffee growing region – the project aims to ensure that adaptation and the future expansion of the protected area network draws on the best available knowledge to maintain ecosystem services in the face of climate change.

-The project has helped revise the criteria for the IUCN Green List Standard for Protected Areas, specifically by including adaptive governance criteria and indicators, and mainstreaming climate considerations into the standard.
+The project has helped revise the criteria for the IUCN Green List Standard for Protected Areas, specifically by stressing the need to include adaptive governance indicators and mainstreaming climate considerations into the standard.